Few-Shot Learning with Class Imbalance: Implementation Details

 \subsection{Datasets}

-For the imbalanced support set experiments, we used MiniImageNet \citep{Vinyals2017matching, Ravi2017} following the same version popular version as \citep{Ravi2017,Cheng2019transfer}.
-All meta-learning models used 64, 16, 20 classes for the meta-training $\mathcal{D}_{train}$, meta-validation $\mathcal{D}_{val}$, and meta-testing $\mathcal{D}_{test}$ datasets, respectively, with each class containing 600 samples.
-All images are resized to 84 by 84px.
-For the feature-transfer baselines (1-NN, fine-tune, and Baseline\texttt{++}), we used a conventionally partitioned training and validation datasets.
+For the imbalanced support set experiments, we used MiniImageNet \cite{Vinyals2017matching, Ravi2017} following \cite{Ravi2017,Cheng2019transfer}.
+All metric and optimization models used 64, 16, 20 classes for the meta-training ($\mathcal{D}_{train}$), meta-validation ($\mathcal{D}_{val}$), and meta-testing ($\mathcal{D}_{test}$) datasets, respectively, with each class containing 600 samples.
+All images are resized to 84 by 84 pixels.
+For the feature-transfer baselines (fine-tune, and Baseline\texttt{++}), we used a conventionally partitioned training and validation datasets.
 Specifically, we combined $\mathcal{D}_{train}$ and $\mathcal{D}_{val}$ classes (i.e., $64 + 16 = 80$ classes), then partitioned the samples of each class into 80\% - 20\% split for pre-training - validation, forming $\mathcal{D}'_{train}$ and $\mathcal{D}'_{val}$ (where $\mathcal{D}'^{(y)}_{train} \equiv \mathcal{D}'^{(y)}_{val}$).
 Thus, the baseline were trained on the same number of training samples as the meta-learning methods, albeit with more classes and less samples per class.
-All models were evaluated on FSL tasks sampled from $\mathcal{D}_{test}$. \\\\ For the imbalanced meta-dataset experiments, we used two variants of MiniImageNet.
-In the first, referring to Table~\ref{tbl reduced_meta_dataset_5shot_5way}, we halved the average number of samples per class in the meta-training dataset $D_{train}$ to allow us to introduce imbalance artificially into the dataset.
-In the second scenario, referring to Figure~\ref{fig reduced_meta}, we reduced the size of the meta-training by a more considerable degree.
-Specifically, the size of the meta-training dataset was controlled to contain a total of 4800 images distributed among 32 randomly selected classes from the meta-training dataset of Mini-ImageNet.
-For meta-learning methods, we kept the original 16 and 20 classes for meta-validation and meta-testing with 600 samples each.
-To allow as fair comparison as possible, we used the same meta-training datasets for the baselines and meta-learning models.
-However, the baselines used a balanced validation set created from the leftover samples from the original meta-training dataset. \\\\ For the imbalanced meta-dataset experiments, we also evaluated on tasks sampled from 50 randomly selected classes from CUB-200-2011 \citep{Wah2011cub}, following the same line of work as \cite{Chen2019closer}.
+All models (the baselines and other FSL methods) were evaluated on FSL tasks sampled from $\mathcal{D}_{test}$.